 Tsetse flies prefer Miombo woodland to riverine bush so the camp stays free of them.
 Doom is left at the entrance to the camp to spray any that accompany vehicles into camp.
 Mosquitos are rare in the camp or surrounding bush.

 The campsite is ideally situated Location just off the Spinal Road, 45kms south of the M9 and 4 hours drive from the outskirts of Lusaka.
-From the south it’s less than 3 hours drive on the Spinal Road from Lake Itezhi Tezhi through the park.
+From the south it’s a 3 hour drive on the Spinal Road from Lake Itezhi Tezhi through the park.
 Kasabushi Campsite is the perfect place to enjoy the Kafue River and the National Park.

 This page has the following sub pages.